johnrearden/clarity/README.md

 ## Testing

 ### Validator Testing
-- HTML: No errors were returned when passing through the official [W3C validator](https://validator.w3.org/)
+- HTML: No errors were returned when passing through the official [W3C validator](https://validator.w3.org/)  - [Validated code]()
-- CSS: No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/)
+- CSS: No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/) [validated code]

 ### Manual Testing
 - The website was tested on various browsers (Chrome, Edge, DuckDuckGo, Safari) and devices (Desktop, Tablet, Mobile) to ensure responsiveness and functionality